BornIdea/Display-Finger-Print/README.md

 </h2>
 <h2>
 Step 2 :
-Then you can start your script in a normal way.Change"HTTP-PORT" URL in ADB file sample ( "http://127.0.0.1:4723" ).
+Then you can start your script in a normal way.Change "HTTP-PORT" URL in ADB file "biometric-scenario.adb"  SAMPLE ( "http://127.0.0.1:4723" ).
 </h2>

 <code><h3>